 Mr. Hetrick received his Master's Degree from the Indiana University Jacobs School of Music and his Bachelor's Degree from the University of Delaware.
 His major teachers were Gerald Carlyss (Principal Timpanist, Philadelphia Orchestra), Christopher Williams (Principal Percussion/Asst.
 Timpani, Baltimore Symphony Orchestra), George Gaber, and Harvery Price.
 While at I.U., he was awarded the coveted "Performer's Certificate" and performed a solo percussion piece in Carnegie Recital Hall with the IU Soloists.
 He has also studied with Jim Chapin (Craig studied the Moeller Method with Jim and teaches it), Alan Abel, William Schinstine, and Richard Weiner.

 Mr. Hetrick has over forty years of experience teaching private students.
-He has taught at Butler University since 1995, and taught for 6 years at the Indiana University Jacobs School of Music.
-Former students have gone on to win auditions for orchestral and military band jobs including with the Minnesota Orchestra, San Diego Symphony Orchestra, The President's Own Marine Band, The Syracuse Symphony Orchestra, The Omaha Symphony Orchestra, The USAF Heritage of America Band, The United States Navy Concert Band, The 8th Army Band in South Korea and The Dallas Brass.
+He has taught at Butler University since 1995, and has taught at the Indiana University Jacobs School of Music for a total of 6 years, most recently in the Spring of 2022.
+Former students have gone on to win auditions for orchestral and military band jobs including with the Minnesota Orchestra, The President's Own Marine Band, San Diego Symphony Orchestra, The Tucson Symphony Orchestra, The Syracuse Symphony Orchestra, The Omaha Symphony Orchestra, The USAF Heritage of America Band, The United States Navy Concert Band, The 8th Army Band in South Korea and The Dallas Brass.
 Younger students have gone on to be accepted at prestigious music schools such as the Jacobs School of Music at Indiana University, The Cleveland Institute of Music, Rice University, Carnegie Mellon University, The Cincinnati Conservatory of Music, Temple University, Cleveland State University, DePaul University, Butler University, Berklee College of Music, and Belmont University.

 His composition Tip of the Andes (published by Southern Music), has been performed by percussion ensembles throughout the US and Europe, including a performance by "The President's Own" Marine Band, and was reviewed in Percussive Notes magazine.